stein-rip/stein-rip/README.md

 a budding anti-social media developer
 & purple hat engineer.

-i would live, laugh, and love to blow your wig back.
+i would live, laugh, love to blow your wig back.

 <!--
 **stein-rip/stein-rip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.